egrskb/sweep_analyzer/README.md

 # HackRF Sweep Analyzer

-A minimal Python package that wraps a subset of the HackRF sweep API via [CFFI](https://cffi.readthedocs.io) and performs FFT processing with [FFTW](http://www.fftw.org/).
+A minimal Python package for the Panorama project that wraps a subset of the HackRF sweep API via [CFFI](https://cffi.readthedocs.io) and performs FFT processing with [FFTW](http://www.fftw.org/).
 The package exposes a single function, `start_sweep`, which streams power readings from a HackRF and delivers each completed sweep to a user‑supplied callback.

 ## Features